eitansuez/lab-ckad-practice/workshop/content/exercises/06-services-and-networking.md

     cascade: true
     ```

+1. Setup:

+    Apply the deployment named `cara`:

+    ```terminal:execute
+    command: k deploy -f services-and-networking/cara.yaml
+    ```

+    _Your Task_:

-1. Deployment `cara` is created.
-Expose port 80 of the deployment using NodePort on port 31888.
-Name the service `cara`.
+    Expose the deployment (which is running on port 8080) using a NodePort type service named `cara` using the service port 31888.

+    ```examiner:execute-test
+    name: svc-cara-nodeport
+    title: Is deployment exposed via NodePort on port 31888?
+    cascade: true
+    ```

+1. Setup:

+    Apply the pod `geonosis` and accompanying ClusterIP service:

+    ```terminal:execute
+    command: k apply -f services-and-networking/geonosis-*.yaml
+    ```

+    _Your Task_:

-1. Pod and Service `geonosis` is created for you.
-Create a network policy `geonosis-shield` which allows only pods with label `empire=true` to access the service.
+    Create a network policy `geonosis-shield` which allows only pods with the label `empire=true` to access the service.
 Use appropriate labels.

+    ```examiner:execute-test
+    name: svc-geonosis-netpol
+    title: Is network policy in place for the geonosis service?
+    cascade: true
+    ```

 ## Check